duluca/angular1.5-starter/README.md

 For further details on how the Docker image is put together, refer to https://github.com/duluca/minimal-node-web-server.

 ### Dev Norms
-See `dev-norms.md` for a set of senisble default norms for your team to follow.
+See `dev-norms.md` for a set of sensible default norms for your team to follow.
 Modify and update as a living repository of your norms.